-Title: T/602/2574 Manage induction in health and social care or children and young people's settings Level: 4 Credit Value: 3 GLH: 21 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the purpose of induction for health and social care or children and young people's settings 1.1 Explain why induction is important for practitioners, individuals and organisations 1.2 Identify information and support materials that are available to promote effective induction 1.3 Explain the link between induction processes, qualifications and progression routes in the sector 1.4 Analyse the role of the induction process in supporting others to understand the values, principles and agreed ways of working within a work setting 1.5 Analyse the role of induction in safeguarding individuals and others within a work setting Be able to manage the induction process in health, social care and children and young people's work settings 2.1 Explain the factors that influence induction processes for practitioners 2.2 Develop an induction programme in agreement with others 2.3 Manage the induction process for practitioners Be able to support the implementation of induction processes in health, social care and children and young people's work settings 3.1 Identify different methods that can be used to support the induction process for practitioners 3.2 Support others involved in the induction of practitioners 3.3 Obtain feedback from others on practitioners achievement of identified induction requirements
+Title: T/602/2574 Manage induction in health and social care or children and young people's settings Level: 4 Credit Value: 3 GLH: 21 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the purpose of induction for health and social care or children and young people's settings 1.1 Explain why induction is important for practitioners, individuals and organisations 1.2 Identify information and support materials that are available to promote effective induction 1.3 Explain the link between induction processes, qualifications and progression routes in the sector 1.4 Analyse the role of the induction process in supporting others to understand the values, principles and agreed ways of working within a work setting 1.5 Analyse the role of induction in safeguarding individuals and others within a work setting 2.
+Be able to manage the induction process in health, social care and children and young people's work settings 2.1 Explain the factors that influence induction processes for practitioners 2.2 Develop an induction programme in agreement with others 2.3 Manage the induction process for practitioners Be able to support the implementation of induction processes in health, social care and children and young people's work settings 3.1 Identify different methods that can be used to support the induction process for practitioners 3.2 Support others involved in the induction of practitioners 3.3 Obtain feedback from others on practitioners' achievement of identified induction requirements 3.4 Support practitioners to reflect on their learning and achievement of induction requirements 3.5 Provide feedback to practitioners on achievement of induction requirements

-3.4 Support practitioners to reflect on their learning and achievement of induction requirements 3.5 Provide feedback to practitioners on achievement of induction requirements 3.6 Support personal development planning for a practitioner on completion of induction Be able to evaluate the induction process in health and social care or children and young people's settings 4.1 Explain the importance of continuous organisational improvement in the provision of induction 4.2 Obtain feedback on the induction process from practitioners 4.3 Obtain feedback on the induction process from others in the work setting 4.4 Use feedback to identify areas for improvement within the induction process Be able to implement improvements to the induction process in health and social care or children and young people's settings 5.1 Work with others to identify improvements within the induction process 5.2 Work with others to implement changes required to address areas for improvement within the induction process

-Practitioners could include:
+3.6 Support personal development planning for a practitioner on completion of induction Be able to evaluate the induction process in health and social care or children and young people's settings 4.1 Explain the importance of continuous organisational improvement in the provision of induction 4.2 Obtain feedback on the induction process from practitioners 4.3 Obtain feedback on the induction process from others in the work setting 4.4 Use feedback to identify areas for improvement within the induction process 5.
+Be able to implement improvements to the induction process in health and social care or children and young people's settings 5.1 Work with others to identify improvements within the induction process 5.2 Work with others to implement changes required to address areas for improvement within the induction process Additional information about this unit Practitioners could include: existing employees who have taken on additional responsibilities existing employees who have taken on a new role temporary or agency workers workers transferring from another setting students on placement volunteers Individuals are those accessing care or serv vices Agreed ways of working will include policies and procedures where these exist.
+Factors that influence could include: job descriptions levels of responsibility previous experience qualification status availability of others organisational culture organisational requirements individual needs Others may include: Workers / Practitioners Carers Significant others Individuals who access services Line managers

-- new recruits

-- existing employees who have taken on additional responsibilities

-- existing employees who have taken on a new role

-- temporary or agency workers

-- · workers transferring from another setting

-- students on placement

-- volunteers

-Individuals are those accessing care or services

-Agreed ways of working will include policies and procedures where these exist.

-Factors that influence could include:

-- job descriptions

-- levels of responsibility

-- previous experience

-- qualification status

-- availability of others

-- organisational culture

-- organisational requirements